Khilafatul Muslimin: History and teachings

 The organization itself also claims that they are not against Pancasila and that caliphate is "roof above Pancasila".
 Khilafatul Muslimin later reaffirmed the claim and also stated that the enemies of Pancasila are communism, Marxism, Leninism, capitalism, oligarchies, and corruptors.
 An expert on terrorism and intelligence, Stanislaus Riyanta, mentioned that new pattern adopted by Khilafatul Muslimin by claiming to be a non-violent movement is more dangerous in nature, due to ability to infiltrate deeper into society and indirectly inspire lone attacks.

 Anti-DI activist and researcher at NII Crisis Center, Ken Setiawan revealed, based on studies of ideological works and recruitment system of Khilafatul Muslimin, Khilafatul Muslimin is very similar with Darul Islam.

 Structure and membership

-Khilafatul Muslimin exact organization structure is unknown.
 Based on study by Prihandono Wibowo, researcher from East Java National Development University "Veteran" Surabaya, Khilafatul Muslimin possessed presence in 16 provinces of Indonesia, scattered across 68 cities/regencies, with total of 310 branch offices in Indonesia.
 While according to National Counter Terrorism Agency (BNPT), Khilafatul Muslimin branches are found in 25 provinces.
 Overseas branches offices in United States of America, Australia, and "other Asian countries" also existed, as claimed by the organization.

+Organization Structure

+Khilafatul Muslimin is described as "state-like" and had several ministry-like structures.
+The ministries however, separated between the "Caliphate ministries" served under the Caliph and "State Ministries" served under the Emir of the State.
+The office of the Emir of the State itself subordinate to the Caliph and responsible to exercised day-to-day activities of the organization in their respective states.

+On 13 June, Polda Metro Jaya has captured the alleged "minister of education" of Khilafatul Muslimin at Mojokerto, East Java, but it is unknown if the person a caliph ministry or state ministry.

+The full structure of Khilafatul Muslimin during its existence is listed as follows: